Open-Telecoms-Data/open-fibre-data-standard/docs/reference/publication_formats/json.md

 The streaming option describes how to package multiple JSON-format networks with support for streaming.
 You should only use this option if your data is too large to load into memory.

-The streaming option is a [JSON Lines](https://jsonlines.org/) file in which each line is a valid OFDS network, as described by the [network schema](../schema.md).
+The streaming option is a [JSON Lines](https://jsonlines.org/) file in which each line is a valid OFDS network, as described by the [network object schema](#network-object-schema).

 The following example shows a JSON Lines file containing two networks: